in Business insights, Support Management by Jacob Firuta @ June 6, 2012

 Customer service positions are entry-level or temporary jobs, taken up by undergraduates trying to make some extra cash and choose a carrer plan.
 Most of those applicants are between 20 and 30 years old, and belong to a generation called Millenials.
 They constantly develop their skillset and crave for huge success and immediate rewards.
 Ambition and self-improvement incline incline them to creating a healthy balance between work and life.
 Millenials’ parents, the baby boom generation had different priorities when it came to their career: they wanted to lead a secure life.
 Studies predict, unfortunately, that Millenials will switch jobs frequently due to their great expectations.
 High turnover rates and costs associated with new-hires of this demographic in customer service can be avoided by creating a flexible and individualistic work environment.

-When interviewing candidates look for traits that HR reps call Steadiness and Influence.
+When interviewing candidates look for traits that HR reps call Steadiness and Influence (link no longer available).
 They can be indicated by devotion to a brand or band, participation in team sports, and reading magazines like People or National Geographic.
 Kathi Graham-Lewis, Coach and Behavioral Analyst supports the notion:

 This combination of styles lends itself to people who like to continually work in a stable environment, appreciate the security of being located in an office and receiving a steady paycheck; but also like the challenge and excitement of dealing with new people on a regular basis.